Becoming the 401(k) millionaire next door

 Diversifying across asset classes

 Investing behaviors and the ability to grow wealth over time are also important functions of working to attain the retirement millionaire distinction.
-According to Empower Personal Dashboard data, average retirement savings overall increased by more than 116% in the decade from 20s to 30s, but balances are also at their lowest in those earliest years of earning and saving.
-The decade from 40s to 50s represents another significant growth span: Average balances rise nearly 78% during this period, almost reaching the $1 million milestone.
+According to Dashboard data, average retirement savings overall increases by more than 115% from 20s to 30s. .
+The decade from 40s to 50s represents another significant growth span: Average balances rise more than 75% during this period to surpass the $1 million milestone.

 What do these investment portfolios have in common?
-According to dashboard data, people with an average overall net worth of more than $1 million tend to invest in a mix across the main asset classes.
-This broad diversification approach can be key to understanding the value of not keeping all your eggs in one basket.2
+According to Dashboard data, people with an average overall net worth of more than $1 million tend to invest in a mix across the main asset classes.*

 Asset allocation for dashboard users with average net worth balances >$1 million